codio/knowledge/README.md

 ```
 make html
 ```
-If inside Codio, you can use the Make rocketship button on the Codio menu
+If inside Codio, you can use the Make button on the Codio menu (Next to Preview)

 ### Preview